oogooro/monke-encryption/README.md

 # Monke encryption v1 🌴

-### Uga Buga cave man idea data """encryption""" 🐵
+### Uga Buga cave man brain idea data """encryption""" 🐵

 ### how to use??? 🦧